oxarbitrage/mini-zcash/README.md

 ### Liveness

-- HeightAlwaysIncreases
+- `HeightAlwaysIncreases`

 ### Safety

-- Double spending
+- `NoDoubleSpending`

 ### Transactions

-- TransactionsEventuallyProcessed
+- `TransactionsEventuallyProcessed`

-### Blocks

-### Balance
+### Balances

+**Property:** Users can independently retrieve their balances by querying the node and using their private keys.
+This process relies on the `noteCommitmentProof` and `nullifierProof` shared states to verify the inclusion and spent status of their notes.

+**Proof:**

+- Identifying Notes:
+    - Each note commitment is derived using the user's public key.
+    - The user queries the node for commitments associated with their public key.
+    - The node provides commitments and a zk-SNARK proof validating their inclusion in the `noteCommitmentProof`.

+- Verifying Spent Status:
+    - The user computes nullifiers for their notes.
+    - The user queries the node for nullifiers' inclusion in the `nullifierProof`.
+    - The node provides a zk-SNARK proof verifying which nullifiers are spent.

+- Computing Balance:
+    - The user sums the values of all unspent notes identified through these proofs.

 ### Storage

-**Property**: The storage required for the node is constant over time.
+**Property:** The storage required for the node is constant over time.

 **Proof:**

 - Nodes discard proposed blocks after processing.
 At any given time, the storage required for proposed blocks is `O(MAX_BLOCK_SIZE)`.
 - The blockchain maintains:
     - `tip_block`: Requires `O(MAX_BLOCK_SIZE)`.
-    - `noteCommitmentTreeRoot` and `nullifierTreeRoot`: Fixed-size hashes, requiring `O(HASH_SIZE)` each.
+    - `noteCommitmentProof` and `nullifierProof`: Fixed-size proofs, requiring `O(PROOF_SIZE)` each.
-- Total storage complexity for the node is: `O(MAX_B​LOCK_S​IZE×2)+O(HASH_S​IZE×2)`.
+- Total storage complexity for the node is: `O(MAX_B​LOCK_S​IZE×2)+O(PROOF_S​IZE×2)`.

 This is constant regardless of the number of transactions or blocks.

 ### Non-auditable

-**Property:** The protocol does not retain historical data, making it impossible to audit past transactions.
+**Property:** The protocol enables limited auditability, allowing users to audit their own balances and transaction history using their private keys, but prevents global auditability.

 **Proof**:

+- Retention of Compact State:
-- The protocol discards blocks after processing, and only the current state (Merkle tree roots) is retained.
+    - The protocol retains only the `noteCommitmentProof` and `nullifierProof`, which summarize the current state of the system.
-- Historical transaction data is irrecoverable, ensuring non-auditability.
+    - Raw transactions, full Merkle trees, and intermediate states are not stored.
+- User-Specific Auditability:
+    - Each user can use their private key to:
+        - Identify their notes within the commitments summarized by `noteCommitmentProof`.
+        - Verify the spent status of these notes using `nullifierProof`.
+        - Compute their balance and reconstruct their transaction history based on these proofs.
+- No Global Auditability:
+    - Without access to the full tree structure or historical transactions, external parties cannot reconstruct the history of the blockchain.
+    - The zk-SNARKs ensure that only valid state transitions are recorded, but they reveal no details about the underlying transactions.